-"Confirm Bank Account Email Virus" is a typical scam that is distributed through a spam campaign - by sending this email to a lot of people.
-The main purpose of this email is to trick people into opening the attachment.
-When opened, it infects computers with Hawkeye, a high-risk computer infection that is designed to steal various information.
-We strongly recommend not to trust this email ant to leave its attachment unopened.
+"Confirm Bank Account Email Virus" is a typical scam that is distributed through a spam campaign.
+An email is sent to many users with the aim of tricking them into opening an attachment.
+When opened, this attachment infects computers with Hawkeye, a high-risk computer infection that is designed to steal various information.
+Do not trust this email and leave the attachment unopened.

-Scammers present "Confirm Bank Account Email Virus" as an email letter encouraging its recipients to confirm bank account's details.
-According to them, they are ready to make a payment for some invoice, but they cannot do it because of discrepancies between provided bank accounts.
-They say that some previously used account is different from a currently used one.
-Cyber criminals who proliferate this email urge people to confirm if there are any mistakes regarding bank account details ant to check it by opening the presented attachment.
-As we mentioned in introduction, the presented attachment is designed to infect computers with Hawkeye.
-This is a malicious program designed to record keystrokes, credentials of various accounts and so on.
-Hawkeye is categorized as a keylogger that is also capable of recording clipboard data, monitor input to various documents and so on.
-Moreover, it could be used to gain access to personal accounts on social networks, banks, emails etc. Basically, if installed, it might cause serious problems related to privacy, finances and so on.
-That is why we advise to not to open attachment (.doc) file presented in this email, and to ignore any other email of this type.
+Scammers present "Confirm Bank Account Email Virus" as an email message encouraging recipients to confirm their bank account details.
+They state that they are ready to make a payment relating to an invoice, but cannot do this due to some discrepancies between bank account details provided.
+They explain that a previously used account is different from the current one.
+Cyber criminals who proliferate this email urge people to confirm if there are any mistakes regarding their account details and to check them by opening the presented attachment.
+As mentioned, the presented attachment infects computers with Hawkeye.
+This is a malicious program designed to record keystrokes, credentials of various accounts, and so on.
+Hawkeye is categorized as a keylogger that is also capable of recording clipboard data, monitoring input to documents, and so on.
+Furthermore, it can be used to gain access to personal accounts on social networks, banks, emails, etc. If installed, it might cause serious problems relating to privacy, finances, and so on.
+Therefore, do not open the attachment (.doc) file presented in this email and ignore any other emails of this type.

-There is a great number of various spam (scam) campaigns out there that are quite similar to this one, some examples are: "Sendinc Email Virus", "O2 Bill Email Virus" and "TD Bank Email Virus".
-As a rule, they are being sent with a purpose to trick its recipients into opening attachments that cause computer infections.
-They send them to proliferate malicious programs like Adwind, Pony, FormBook, AZORult and many others.
-As a rule, computer infections of this type cause their victims a variety of problems, their distributors use these programs to generate as much revenue as possible.
+There are many similar spam email campaigns (scams).
+Some examples are "Sendinc Email Virus", "O2 Bill Email Virus", and "TD Bank Email Virus".
+Generally, they are sent to trick recipients into opening attachments that cause computer infections.
+They are used to proliferate malicious programs such as Adwind, Pony, FormBook, AZORult, and many others.
+These computer infections cause a number of problems and distributors use the programs to generate as much revenue as possible.

 How did "Confirm Bank Account Email Virus" infect my computer?

-In this particular case scammers attempt to infect computers by attaching a malicious ".doc" format file, a Microsoft Office Word document.
-As a rule, MS Office opens unreliable attachments using "Protected View" mode.
-For a computer infection to be downloaded and installed it is required to disable it: enable contents or/and editing.
-Once it is done, then a malicious documents gets a permission to download a particular computer infection, in this case the Hawkeye.
-Most of the times scammers/cyber criminals proliferate this program using spam campaigns (like "Confirm Bank Account Email Virus") or various remote access tools (RATs).
+In this particular case, scammers attempt to infect computers by attaching a malicious ".doc" format file, a Microsoft Office Word document.
+Generally, MS Office prevents the opening of dubious attachments using "Protected View" mode.
+For a computer infection to be downloaded and installed, it is necessary to disable this mode and enable contents and/or editing.
+Once this is done, a malicious documents gains permission to download a computer infection (in this case, Hawkeye).
+Scammers/cyber criminals often proliferate this program using spam campaigns (including "Confirm Bank Account Email Virus") or various remote access tools (RATs).

 How to avoid installation of malware?

-Do not trust emails that are received from unknown, suspicious addresses.
+Do not trust emails received from unknown, suspicious addresses.
 Especially if they contain attachments or web links.
-Typically, they are presented as legitimate and official, however, it does not mean that they can be trusted.
-Besides, very often they are irrelevant/do not concern their recipients.
-Another important thing is to download software using only official websites (or other trustworthy sources).
-Various Peer-to-Peer networks (torrent clients, eMule and so on), unofficial websites, third party downloaders and other similar channels should not be trusted/used for that.
-Other type of tools that should not be trusted is various software "cracking" tools - programs that activate paid software for free.
-These are not legal and often are used to proliferate computer infections as well.
-And finally, it is always a good idea to have a reputable anti-virus or anti-spyware installed and enabled.
-Very often these tools detect and eliminate malicious programs or other threats before they can do any damage to operating systems (or files stored on a computer).
-If you've already opened "Confirm Bank Account Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Typically, they are presented as legitimate and official, however, this does not mean that they can be trusted.
+Furthermore, they are often irrelevant/do not concern their recipients.
+Download software using official websites (or other trustworthy sources).
+Various Peer-to-Peer networks (torrent clients, eMule and so on), unofficial websites, third party downloaders and other similar channels should not be trusted or used.
+Other types of tools that should not be trusted include software "cracking" tools - programs that activate paid software free of charge.
+These are illegal and are often are to proliferate computer infections.
+Finally, have a reputable anti-virus or anti-spyware installed and enabled.
+These tools can detect and eliminate malicious programs or other threats before they can do any damage to operating systems or files stored on the computer.
+If you have already opened the "Confirm Bank Account Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Confirm Bank Account Email Virus" email letter:
+Text presented in the "Confirm Bank Account Email Virus" email message:

 Subject: Please confirm bank account Asap